monamayouf/incremental_learning/README.md

 [1] Spanhol, F., Oliveira, L. S., Petitjean, C., Heutte, L., A Dataset for Breast Cancer Histopathological Image Classification, IEEE Transactions on Biomedical Engineering (TBME), 63(7):1455-1462, 2016. [pdf]
 In order to receive the link to download the database we ask you to register using this link: https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/
+ #Requirements
+  Python >3.5
+  PyImage/numpy/ panda and matplotlib libraries
+  Keras library

+  #Explanaition of the code:
+  This code

+  #How to run